Navy Leave, Liberty, TDY, and More Benefits

 What the Recruiter Never Told You

-Your first experience with many of the benefits of military service will typically begin after basic training.
+Your first experience with many of the liberty and leave benefits of military service will typically begin after basic training.
+However, if your basic training occurs during the Christmas Holidays, you may learn about leave time in the middle of your first few months of military service.

 Leave After Basic Training